MaterializeInc/materialize/doc/user/content/sql/alter-cluster.md

 ## Converting unmanaged to managed clusters

+{{< warning >}}
-Unmanaged clusters are a legacy artifact of Materialize that forced users to manually create and drop cluster replicas.
+[Unmanaged clusters](/sql/create-cluster-replica) are a deprecated feature of Materialize that required manual management of cluster replicas.

+We recommend converting any unmanaged clusters to managed clusters by following the instructions below.
+{{< /warning >}}

 Alter the `managed` status of a cluster to managed: